Building information modeling: Common Data Environment

 A CDE workflow describes the processes to be used while a CDE solution can provide the underlying technologies.
-A CDE is used to share data across a project or asset lifecycle, supporting collaboration across a whole project team (the meaning overlaps with enterprise content management, ECM, but with a greater focus on BIM issues).
+A CDE is used to share data across a project or asset lifecycle, supporting collaboration across a whole project team.
+The concept of a CDE overlaps with enterprise content management, ECM, but with a greater focus on BIM issues.

 Management of building information models

 Building information models span the whole concept-to-occupation time-span.
 To ensure efficient management of information processes throughout this span, a BIM manager might be appointed.
 The BIM manager is retained by a design build team on the client's behalf from the pre-design phase onwards to develop and to track the object-oriented BIM against predicted and measured performance objectives, supporting multi-disciplinary building information models that drive analysis, schedules, take-off and logistics.
 Companies are also now considering developing BIMs in various levels of detail, since depending on the application of BIM, more or less detail is needed, and there is varying modeling effort associated with generating building information models at different levels of detail.